 PEN NEW ZEALAND Inauguration 1934

-This list has been put together from available PEN Gazettes in our archives:
+This list has been put together from information gleaned from the archive of PEN Gazettes:

-1934 Founded by Pat Lawlor – Hon.
+1934 Founded by Pat Lawlor OBE – Hon.
 Secretary

 1937 President – C A Morris